SigmaHQ/sigma-specification/appendix_meta_rules.md

 All event types defined by the rules referred by the rule field must occur in the time frame defined by timespan.
 Alternatively, the count of event types provided in the condition must occur in the defined time frame.
 The values of fields defined in group-by must all have the same value (e.g. the same host or user).
-If the bool value `ordered` is set to true, the events should occur in the given order.
 The time frame should not be restricted to boundaries if this is not required by the given backend.

 Simple example : Reconnaissance commands defined in three Sigma rules are invoked in arbitrary order within 5 minutes on a system by the same user: